drts01/notes/stackedit/az.md

 Leaders listen attentively, speak candidly, and treat others respectfully.
 They are vocally self-critical, even when doing so is awkward or embarrassing.
 Leaders do not believe their or their team’s body odor smells of perfume.
 They benchmark themselves and their teams against the best.

 Putting myself out there by doing demo/presentations for the team when I was new.
 This encouraged more junior engineers to try.
-I provided accolades
+I provided accolades during our weekly retrospectives for the effort made and information shared.

 ## Dive Deep